eccelerators/SimStm/README.md

 ${\color{purple}\texttt{lines set message} \space \color{black}\texttt{alines} \space \color{grey}\texttt{\\$} \color{black}\texttt{pvar} \space \color{blue}\texttt{"Value1: \\{\\} Value2: \\{\\} to be written to a file later"}\space \color{grey}\texttt{\\$} \color{black}\texttt{mvar1} \space \color{grey}\texttt{\\$} \color{black}\texttt{mvar2}}$

-SEt a line at a given postion of a lines object.

-Te line currently at this position overwritten.
+Set a line at a given position of a lines object.
+The line currently at this position is overwritten.
 The line can be derived from an array or a message.
 The message string can contain {} placeholders which are filled by values of variables given after the message string.

-#### lines insert
+#### Lines Insert

 ${\color{purple}\texttt{lines insert array} \space \color{black}\texttt{alines} \space \color{grey}\texttt{\\$} \color{black}\texttt{pvar} \space \color{black}\texttt{sarray}}$